ImmortalA/DASH_GMR/DASH_INTEGRATION_SUMMARY.md

 ```

 ## Status

-✅ **COMPLETE** - DASH robot is fully integrated and working correctly with proper orientation and motion retargeting capabilities.
+**COMPLETE** - DASH robot is fully integrated and working correctly with proper orientation and motion retargeting capabilities.

+The robot orientation has been fixed to use identity quaternion `[1.0, 0.0, 0.0, 0.0]` for correct upright visualization.
+All test motions (standing and walking) are working correctly.